Estimating the Effect of Central Bank Independence on Inflation Using Longitudinal Targeted Maximum Likelihood Estimation: Data Analysis: Estimating the Effect of Central Bank Independence on Inflation

-A country's central bank is set to be either dependent or independent during the whole time period under the first and third intervention above (i.e., $\bar{d}_{t^\ast}^{1}$ and $\bar{d}_{t^\ast}^{3}$).
-This means that we intervene on the first 11 (i.e. from 1998-2008) out of 13 points (i.e. from 1998-2010) in time.
-This is because we assume a two-year lag between the CBI intervention and its effect on inflation.
 The second (dynamic) intervention sets a country's central bank to be independent if its median inflation rate in the past 7 years was below 0\% or greater than 5\%.
 The rationale for this relates to the fact that excessive inflation and deflation over several years are considered to produce harmful effects on a country's economy (see, e.g., \citet{10.2307/1910352, fisher1933debt}).
 To guarantee price stability, which excludes inflation beyond a certain level and deflation, an independent central bank is required.
-Over the last twenty years, the optimal level of inflation has been associated with approximately 2\%.
+Over the last twenty years, the optimal level of inflation has been associated with approximately 2\% \citep{mishkin2017rethinking}.
 If a country's inflation is constantly well above this level, in our case 5\%, it will change the status of its central bank towards independence.
 The same holds for an inflation rate systematically falling below a value of zero.
 Note that for the dynamic intervention $\bar{d}_{t^\ast,i}^{2}$, data prior to 1998 had to be collected and utilized.

 We define the following two target parameters:

 The first, $\psi_{1,3}$, quantifies the expected difference in inflation two years after the last intervention (i.e., in 2010) if every country had an independent central bank for 11 years in a row compared to a dependent central bank for 11 consecutive years.
 The second, $\psi_{2,3}$, quantifies the effect that would have been observed if every country's central bank had become independent for time points when the country's median inflation in the preceding 7 years had been outside the range from 0 to 5, compared to a strictly dependent central bank for 11 consecutive years (i.e., for the period 1998-2008).